You can store each

 the size of an auto-extending shared tablespace file when it

-becomes full, does not apply to per-table tablespace files.
+becomes full, does not apply to file-per-table tablespace

-To enable multiple tablespaces, start the server with the
+To enable file-per-table tablespaces, start the server with the

 For example, add a line to the